MattMatic/font-force-field/README.md

 - `list.group(NAME)` - show the source text and glyph IDs for the specified group NAME.
 - `list.overlaps(GID)` or `list.overlaps()` - show the overlaps that GID is part of (or show all overlaps).
 Shows the index, the source text, and the glyph IDs.
 - `list.bar()` - show the glyph IDs for the bar feature.

+> NOTE: the Debug dialog shows more comprehensive outputs.

 # Technical Details
 Please see: https://github.com/MattMatic/font-force-field/blob/main/TECHNICAL.md